 Now in Bolivia you must expect strikes and road blockades but they are highly announced so you can be aware of it if you are inside Bolivia.
 If that happen there are in the road, other kind of transportation to get your destination.

-Be careful and enjoy the astonishing sights of South America over 9 years ago well.
-I came back from Bolivia end of August.There was a blockade between Sucre and Potosi, so all roads were closed.No way to go through.Luckily we found a taxi who knew side roads..but it was kind of adventure.They were not raods, just trails.But many people were left stranded.Actually, there is a train from Sucre to Potosi, but nobody was saying that.La paz is not safe at night.Santa cruz de la sierra is not safe in the night.Sucre and Potosi are safe. about 7 years ago
+Be careful and enjoy the astonishing sights of South America almost 10 years ago well.
+I came back from Bolivia end of August.There was a blockade between Sucre and Potosi, so all roads were closed.No way to go through.Luckily we found a taxi who knew side roads..but it was kind of adventure.They were not raods, just trails.But many people were left stranded.Actually, there is a train from Sucre to Potosi, but nobody was saying that.La paz is not safe at night.Santa cruz de la sierra is not safe in the night.Sucre and Potosi are safe. over 7 years ago